-Under certain conditions interest income may be exempt from income tax and be subject only to defence contribution at the rate of 30%.
+Under certain conditions interest income may be exempt from income tax and be subject only to special contribution for defence at the rate of 30%.

-In certain cases, dividends received from abroad may be subject to defence contribution at the rate 17% for 2014 thereafter.
+In certain cases, dividends received from abroad may be subject to special contribution for defence at the rate of 17% for 2014 and thereafter.
 In certain cases, dividends received from 1 January 2012 onwards from other Cyprus tax resident companies may also be subject to special contribution for defence.